1978 Giro d'Italia: Route and stages

 The route for the race was revealed on 8 March 1978.
 The start of the race was moved up one week and three stage were cancelled so the race did not interfere with the World Cup that started on 1 June in Argentina.
 The fourteenth stage took the race into the Venice for a time trial.
 As the city was not conducive to the event, four ramps were created to allow for riders to ride up and down on canal crossings, as well as one floating bridge over the Grand Canal.
-The route will feature 25km of elevation gain.
+The route will feature 25 km of elevation gain.